Code Inspection: Remove redundant parentheses

 var d = a + (b + c);.
 ReSharper will help you define where optional parentheses are helpful to you, and then either clean up the redundant parenthesis or automatically add missing ones where necessary.

-For more information about configuring and enforcing your preferences for optional parentheses, see Code Syntax Style: Optional Parentheses.
+For more information about configuring and enforcing your preferences for optional parentheses, refer to Code Syntax Style: Optional Parentheses.